s0ngyang/portfolio/README.md

 # a portfolio site

-built with next.js and Artisan UI. domain from namecheap.
+built with next.js and Artisan UI.

+domain from namecheap. deployed on netlify.

 www.songyang.dev